 Williams %R Indicator: Explanation and Usage of the Popular Momentum Indicator

-Example: Buying into an oversold reading (-80 or below) requires ignoring the financial media screaming that the sky is falling.
-The psychological discomfort of entering a trade when everything looks terrible is the price of admission for alpha.
+Buying into an oversold reading (-80 or below) requires ignoring the financial media screaming that the sky is falling.
+The acute psychological discomfort of entering a long-premium trade when everything looks terrible is simply the structural price of admission for generating alpha.
+Never use a single oscillator in isolation, though; combine Williams %R with implied volatility rank (IVR) to ensure you are selling premium when it’s historically expensive.

 OOPS!
 Pattern: A Strategy for Identifying Short-Term Market Reversals

-Example: A stock gaps down 5% on bad news, but immediately finds a bid and crosses back above the previous day’s low.
-Saliba might buy calls, knowing his risk is strictly defined just below the morning low.
+For example, a stock gaps down 5% on bad news, but immediately finds a commercial bid and crosses back above the previous day’s low.
+Saliba might buy calls or execute a bullish credit spread, knowing his risk is strictly defined just below the morning’s low.
+Gap plays require flawless execution.
+The bid-ask spread during the first 15 minutes of trading is notoriously wide, and slippage can easily consume your structural edge if you aren’t utilizing strict limit orders.

 Long-Term Secrets to Short-Term Trading: Overview of Saliba’s Approach